 Cosponsored Senate Resolution 120 that opposes the global BDS movement: https://www.congress.gov/bill/116th-congress/senate-resolution/120/cosponsors

-Vowed to keep the U.S. Embassy in Jerusalem if elected https://www.timesofisrael.com/democrat-klobuchar-vows-to-keep-us-embassy-in-jerusalem-if-elected/
+Would keep the U.S. embassy in Jerusalem https://www.timesofisrael.com/democrat-klobuchar-vows-to-keep-us-embassy-in-jerusalem-if-elected/

 Supported the Iran nuclear deal https://www.klobuchar.senate.gov/public/news-releases?ID=413df6f5-fd36-4f80-b1a3-0dc2f0e69a31

 Supports reentering the Iran nuclear deal https://www.timesofisrael.com/in-first-debate-booker-the-lone-democrat-to-not-call-for-reentering-iran-deal/

 Position on Israel and opposition to the Boycott, Divestment, and Sanctions (BDS) movement https://www.klobuchar.senate.gov/public/national-security

 Voted For the Strengthening America’s Middle East Security Act of 2019 https://www.senate.gov/legislative/LIS/roll_call_lists/roll_call_vote_cfm.cfm?congress=116&session=1&vote=00016